-- Provide at least 60 minutes a day for active free play.
+- Provide opportunities for active free play.
 Offer riding toys, balls, beanbags, climbers, balance beams, and obstacle courses.
 Let children pedal, throw, roll, climb, run, skip, dig, and jump in a safe space until they are tired.

-- Plan an hour or more of structured physical activity each day.
+- Plan for structured physical activity each day.
 Families and caregivers can teach creative movement, dance, and game-playing skills.
 Many park districts offer classes in swimming, group games, or ballet for young children.
 Classes should focus on skills and fun, not winning and losing.
 In most cases, organized sports are more appropriate for older children.

 - Set a good example.
 Let children see you eating healthy food and being active.
-Note: Doctors say it is better to talk about becoming strong and healthy, rather than about “being thin” or “losing weight.”
+Start adding physical activity or try something new, such as yoga or strength training, to your daily routine and watch your child imitate you.
+It is better to talk about becoming strong and healthy than being thin or losing weight.

 - Exercise together.
-Try sledding, hiking, gardening, and games like catch or tag.
-Some preschoolers may enjoy a few minutes of playing electronic games that are based on being active together.
+Try sledding, hiking, gardening, and games such as catch or tag.
+Some preschoolers may enjoy a few minutes of playing two-player games with you that are based on being active together.
 Stress cooperation and fun rather than winning.

 - Share books that show the importance of fitness.
 Offer children books about dancers, athletes, construction workers, farmers, and other physically active people.